Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Several family members passed away during the time the Tiedemann family lived in the house.
 In 1891, Emma, the 15-year-old daughter of Hannes and Louise Tiedemann, died from complications of diabetes.
-Not long after, Tiedemann’s mother, Wiebeka, also passed away.
+Not long after, Tiedemann's mother, Wiebeka, also passed away.
 Hannes and Louise lost three more children during their time in the house.
-Louise Tiedemann also passed away, allegedly from medical complications while living in Franklin Castle.
+While living in Franklin Castle, Louise Tiedemann also passed away, allegedly from medical complications.
 Rumors spread that Tiedemann was responsible for his wife's death, but more rumors would later spread that he was involved in the deaths of several other women, including his niece and his supposed mistress.

 On January 15, 1891, Tiedemann's 15-year-old daughter Emma succumbed to diabetes.
 The house saw its second death just weeks later when Hannes Tiedemann's elderly mother, Wiebeka, passed away.
-During the next three years the Tiedemanns would bury three more children, giving rise to speculation that there was more to these deaths than met the eye.
+During the next three years, the Tiedemann family would bury three more children, giving rise to speculation that there was more to these deaths than met the eye.
 Rumors spread of Mr. Tiedemann's involvement in the untimely deaths of his family members.
 Many witnesses have reported hearing the ghostly cries of babies in the house.
 Perhaps these babies have some unfinished business in the home where they were born and died.

-Soon after these tragedies, Mr. Tiedemann began extensive construction to the home to distract his wife from her grief.
+Soon after these tragedies, Mr. Tiedemann began extensive construction of the home to distract his wife from her grief.
 A ballroom, which runs the length of the house on the fourth floor of the manor, was the main addition to the house during this renovation.
 Turrets and gargoyles were also added to the edifice's facade, adding to the castle-like appearance of the house.

 There are rumors that hidden passageways, concealed rooms, and hidden doors were also added during these renovations, though none of these secret spaces have ever been found.
 According to these rumors, the hidden passageways, if they exist, were used by Hannes Tiedemann to meet with his mistress for an illicit love affair and perhaps even to commit murder.